 As you create your adoption plan, your adoption specialist will help you determine what you wish for in adoptive parents for your child.
 If you tell her, “I want to give my child up for adoption someplace out of state,” she will only present families that meet this requirement.
 You can even choose which state you want your baby to grow up in.

 Your adoption specialist will present profiles of adoptive families to you, and you will decide which ones you want for your child.
 You can decide that people from another state can adopt your baby — or you can change your mind and select a local family instead.
 The choice is always up to you!

 Step 2: Get to know the family through pre-placement contact.

-No matter how much distance may separate you, you will have the opportunity to grow close with the adoptive parents through mediated phone calls, the exchange of email, and more.
+No matter how much distance may separate you, you will have the opportunity to grow close with the adoptive parents through phone calls, the exchange of email, and more.
 Your adoption specialist will always mediate the first conversation between the adoptive parents and you, to make sure you are comfortable with the match.
-You can choose to continue that contact mediation moving forward, or you can conduct a direct relationship with them — whatever your preferences are.
+From there, you can conduct a direct relationship with the adoptive parents, if you are comfortable doing so.